nlesc-nano/CAT/README.rst

 - Install according to: installConda_.

-- Create a new virtual environment, for python 3.6, using the following commands:
+- Create a new virtual environment, for python 3.7, using the following commands:

-  - ``conda create --name CAT python=3.6``
+  - ``conda create --name CAT python``

 - The virtual environment can be enabled and disabled by, respectively, typing: